-23.1 Definitions (Keeping Children Safe in Education 2023)
+27.1 Definitions (Keeping Children Safe in Education 2024)

-- 23.1.1 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - 23.1.2 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 23.1.3 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+- 27.1.1 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces. - 27.1.2 Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 27.1.3 Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
 The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - i) The Trust deplores terrorism of every kind and of any radical ideology.
 We will do anything we can to protect our pupils from the threat of terrorism and we will not tolerate extremism in our schools.
-As is our responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism. - ii) We support and adhere to the latest guidance from the Department for Education which requires schools to actively promote fundamental British Values and to ensure that pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
+As is our responsibility under law, we will do our utmost to safeguard our pupils from being drawn into extremism and terrorism. - ii) We support and adhere to the latest guidance from the Department for Education which requires schools to actively promote fundamental British Values and to ensure that pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance. - iii) The first objective of prevent has been changed to 'tackle the ideological causes of terrorism'.
+The ideological component of terrorism is what sets it apart from other acts of serious violence.
+EMET schools will consider ideology when delivering all aspects of prevent.
+This includes continued opportunities to build resilience through the curriculum and effective online safety and visiting speaker policies, to reduce exposure to radicalizing influences.

-24.0 Risk Assessment
+28.0 Risk Assessment